pulp-platform/redundancy_cells/README.md

 All Macros use the following naming scheme:
 `VOTE{Inputs}{Outputs}{Flags}`

-For size `1` outputs can be arbitrarily sized arrays (denoted as size `K` below), for size `3` inputs and outputs should be arrays of length 3 at the top level which at lower levels can again be arbitrarily (`K`) sized.
+- For size `1` outputs can be arbitrarily sized arrays (denoted as size `[K:0]` below),
+- For size `3` inputs and outputs should be arrays of length 3 at the top level which at lower levels can again be arbitrarily (`K`) sized.
-The size `X` allows for a parameter called `REP` to determine how many duplicates are used, which allows to make designs which have parametric redundancy.
+- The size `X` allows for a parameter to determine how many duplicates are used, which allows to make designs which have compile-time switchable redundancy.
-`REP` should be 1 (no redundancy), 2 (fault detection) or 3 (fault correction).
+The parameter should have a value of 1 (no redundancy), 2 (fault detection) or 3 (fault correction).

 Available Flags are:
 - `F` Fault Detection: Additional 1-bit output signal which is one if voting was not unanimous